The changing messaging landscape

 For the most part, businesses around the world understand the challenges of viruses and spam in their e-mail communications.
 Most have replaced disparate anti-virus and anti-spam point products with combined solutions.
 Many companies are also in the process of switching away from first-generation anti-spam solutions that rely solely on outdated content filtering technologies.
-The switch is in response to rapidly evolving threats such as
+The switch is in response to rapidly evolving threats such as directory harvest attacks, phishing and zombie attacks that require more sophisticated analysis of connection behavior, as well as more rigorous content filtering.
+Businesses have also come to realize the cost and operational burden of managing in-house software and hardware solutions, and have outsourced their e-mail security to the expertise of a managed service provider.

 While the rapid and continued evolution of e-mail threats has been well publicized in the past year, corporate IT departments still face urgent challenges in securing and managing aspects of their messaging systems beyond traditional e-mail.